 Traven Rice is a New York City-based filmmaker devoted to telling stories about the magical moments in our everyday lives.
 She recently completed the pilot for DIVISION STREET, a digital series focused on a withdrawn six-year-old girl sent to live with her cranky grandmother in a magical neighborhood in NYC.
 The pilot screened as an official selection at the Slamdance Film Festival, ITVFest and the HollyWeb Festival.
 It was featured in the FilmShop collective’s Breakthrough Series last fall and will screen in competition at SeriesFest this summer.

 Rice has written and directed many film projects, including the award-winning short, SIDE EFFECTS (starring Carla Quevedo - Show Me a Hero, The Secret in Their Eyes and Robert Beitzel - Turn, True Detective) about a young woman in a risky and mind-altering drug trial.

-Rice is equally passionate about writing her own scripts and in adapting screenplays.
+Rice is equally passionate about writing her own scripts and in bringing others to life.
 She has a special talent for working collaboratively on set with a wide variety of actors.
-Rice is a strong leader and motivator, skilled at inspiring and directing dynamic television and film production teams.
+Rice is a salt of the earth leader and motivator, skilled at inspiring and directing dynamic television and film production teams.

 Rice has a foundation in theater, having directed many live productions, including a recent production of Paula Vogel’s INDECENT at Alley Repertory Theater in Boise, Idaho.